koorchik/perl6-livr-advent-calendar-post/README.md

 I will give you a short intro about LIVR here but for details, I strongly recommend to read this post ["LIVR - Data Validation Without Any Issues"](http://blog.webbylab.com/language-independent-validation-rules-library/)

-## What is LIVR?
+## LIVR Intro

-Data validation task is very common.
-I am sure that every developer faces it again an again.
-Especially, it is important when you develop Web application.
-It is a common rule - never trust uset input.
+Data validation is a very common task.
+I am sure that every developer faces it again and again.
+Especially, it is important when you develop a Web application.
+It is a common rule - never trust user's input.
 It seems that if the task is so common, there should be tons of libraries.
-Yes it is, but it is very difficult to find one that is ideal.
-Some of the libraries are do to many things (like HTML form generation etc), other libraries hard to extend, some does not provide hierarchical data validation etc
+Yes, it is but it is very difficult to find one that is ideal.
+Some of the libraries are doing too many things (like HTML form generation etc), other libraries are difficult to extend, some does not have hierarchical data support etc.

-Moreover, if you are a web developer, you need the same validation on the server and on the client.
+Moreover, if you are a web developer, you could need the same validation on the server and on the client.

 In WebbyLab, mainly we use 3 programming languages - Perl, JavaScript, PHP.
 So, for us, it was ideal to reuse similar validation approach across languages.

-So, it was decided to create a universal validator that could work across different languages.
+Therefore, it was decided to create a universal validator that could work across different languages.

 ### Validator Requirements

-After trying tons of validation libraries, we had some vision in hour heads about the issues we want to solve.
+After trying tons of validation libraries, we had some vision in our heads about the issues we want to solve.
+Here are the requirements for the validator:

 1. Rules are declarative and language independent.
-So, rules validation is just a data structure, not method calls etc. You can transform it, change it as you this with a common data structure.
+So, rules for validation is just a data structure, not method calls etc. You can transform it, change it as you do this with any other data structure.
 2. Any number of rules for each field.
-3. Validator should return together errors for all fields.
+3. The validator should return together errors for all fields.
 For example, we want to highlight all errors in a form.
-4. Cut out all fields that do not have validation rules described. (otherwise you cannot rely on your validation, someday you will have security issue if the validator will not meet this property).
+4. Cut out all fields that do not have validation rules described. (otherwise, you cannot rely on your validation, someday you will have a security issue if the validator will not meet this property).
 5. Possibility to validate complex hierarchical structures.
-It
+Especially useful for JSON APIs.
 6. Easy to describe and understand validation.
 7. Returns understandable error codes (neither error messages nor numeric codes)
 8. Easy to implement own rules (usually you will have several in every project)